Security, IAM & Secrets

 2. Update Secrets Manager: In AWS Secrets Manager, update the secret whose name is given by var.kinde_client_secret_name with the new client secret value.

-3. Apply Terraform: Run a Terraform plan/apply for infra/envs/prod (typically via the terraform-prod CircleCI workflow).
+3. Apply Terraform: Run a Terraform plan/apply for infra/platform/infra/envs/prod (typically via the terraform-prod CircleCI workflow).
 This refreshes the ALB listener rule configuration with the new client secret.

 4. Verify login: Hit https://portal.rocketclub.online and https://pipelines.rocketclub.online in a browser and confirm Kinde login works end-to-end (no redirect loops or 403s).